top of page

 Best time to visit Chefchaouen

-Whenever you visit, Chefchaouen rewards travellers with its blue-washed buildings and inviting mountain setting.
-Be top tip is to just come prepared with the right clothing and travel plans for the season!
+Whenever you visit, Chefchaouen rewards travellers with its blue-washed buildings and stunning mountain setting.

-If you're craving warm weather and don't mind crowds, visit Chefchaouen during the summer months of June through early September.
+If you're craving warm weather and don't mind crowds, visit Chefchaouen during the summer months (June through early September).
 Temperatures can soar to 32°C, so plan outdoor activities for the cooler early morning and late afternoon hours.
-Book accommodations well in advance, as the summer is peak tourist season.
+Be sure to book accommodations well in advance, as the summer is peak tourist season.

 Budget-conscious travellers will appreciate the lower prices and smaller crowds of winter (December to early March).
-But be ready to bundle up for chilly temperatures that drop as low as 4°C to 6°C. That being said, you may just be rewarded with snow blanketing the surrounding Rif Mountains.
+That being said, you'll need to bundle up for chilly temperatures that can drop as low as 4°C. Snow blanketing the surrounding Rif Mountains is the reward!

 By purchasing through my links, you’ll be supporting my website at no additional cost to you